AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

   >[!NOTE]
   >
-  >For hosted or hybrid installations, if you have upgraded to the Enhanced MTA, the **[!UICONTROL MX management]** document rules will no longer be used.
-The Enhanced MTA will use Momentum’s MX rules that allow it to customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you’re sending emails.
+  >For hosted or hybrid installations, if you have upgraded to the Enhanced MTA, the **[!UICONTROL MX management]** delivery throughput rules are no longer used.
+The Enhanced MTA uses its own MX rules that allow it to customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you’re sending emails.
   >
-  >For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/delivery-best-practices.html).
+  >For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

 >[!CAUTION]
 >